rodkranz/ff/README.md

 ##### Helper:

 ```
-    $ ff -h
         Usage of ff:
           --exclude-dir string
                 Exclude dir from reader (default ".bzr,CVS,.git,.hg,.svn")
           --no-color
                 Disable color output
           --version
                 Show the version
-        -a int
-                Range around of the word (default 10)
+          -alsologtostderr
+                log to standard error as well as files
           -cpu int
-                Number of CPU you have 4 available (default 1)
+                Number of CPU you have 4 available (default 4)
           -d string
-                Text searching (default "./")
+                Directory searching (default "./")
           -f string
                 Filter by file name
+          -log_backtrace_at value
+                when logging hits line file:N, emit a stack trace (default :0)
+          -log_dir string
+                If non-empty, write log files in this directory
+          -logtostderr
+                log to standard error instead of files
+          -r int
+                Range around of the word (default 10)
+          -regex
-        -r    Search by this Regex
+                Search by this Regex
+          -stderrthreshold value
+                logs at or above this threshold go to stderr
           -t string
                 Text searching
           -u	Use case sensitive (default true)
           -up
                 Check update
+          -v value
+                log level for V logs
+          -vmodule value
+                comma-separated list of pattern=N settings for file-filtered logging

 ```